danielmiessler/SecLists/README.md

 The goal is to enable a security tester to pull this repo onto a new testing box and have access to every type of list that may be needed.

+This project is maintained by [Daniel Miessler](http://www.danielmiessler.com/ "Daniel Miessler") [Jason Haddix](http://www.securityaegis.com)"Jason Haddix").

 ## Contributing

+If you have any ideas for things we should include, please use one of the following methods to submit them:

+1. Fork the project and send us pull requests
+2. Send us links through this project, and we'll go and parse them and incorporate them (and add you to the credits)
+3. Email daniel.miessler@owasp.org or jason.haddix@owasp.org with content to add

-If you have any ideas for things we should include, please send them to daniel.miessler@owasp.org or jason.haddix@owasp.org.
-Also note that any lists that have been meticulously assembled by someone else will only be used with permission of the creator.
+[ NOTE: Any lists that have been meticulously assembled by someone else will only be used with permission of the creator. ]

-This project is maintained by Daniel Miessler and Jason Haddix.

 ### Credits